OtheringBelonging/SCAGZoning/README.md

  NR | Non-Residential | Land zoned for non-residential use, including commercial, industrial, public, and recreation land use
  ND | Non-Developable | Land outside of municipal boundaries or developable land, including water, waterways, and sphere of influence land. *This category was removed from total land area for analysis.*

-The zoning categories are summarized into four larger categories which was used to create our [city zoning maps (add link later)](https://github.com/OtheringBelonging/SCAGZoning), designated under the `Zoning` field:
+The zoning categories are summarized into four larger categories which was used to create our [city zoning maps](https://belonging.berkeley.edu/greater-la-region-zoning-maps), designated under the `Zoning` field:

 Zoning | Category | Include |
 ------------ | ------------- | -------------